Abdallah-Tah/abdalkit/README.md

 ## Features

-Along with the Design Themes, Larastarters adds a few features that are typical for almost any project:
+Along with the Design Themes, AbdalKit adds a few features that are typical for almost any project:

 - Profile management form to change name/email/password
 - A sample table of Users list